First Diamond Particles Trapped!

 Spin control in Nanodiamonds

 Exciting news from the lab!
 We’ve made a milestone by successfully controlling the spin state of 1000s of Nitrogen-Vacancy centers inside commercial nanodiamonds at room temperature.
-This is the first time this has been achieved in Innsbruck, and we couldn’t have done it without our hard-working master’s student, Leo Walz.
+This is the first time this has been realized in Innsbruck and is a great final achievement of our master student Leo Walz.

 Carl Zeiss Award for Young Researchers